drake7707/Drakarah3DPrinter/README.md

     - Docks with crossbar
     - N3MI exhaust panel for multiple CAN cables instead of Galvanic mod

-My steps to convert to stealtchanger is [here](steps-to-stealthchanger.md)
+My steps to convert to stealthchanger is [here](journey-to-stealthchanger.md)

 ## BOM